Nyloth9/solid-notifications/README.md

 ## Features

 - **Simple API**: Easily create and manage toast notifications with just a few lines of code.
-- **Customizable**: Fully customizable styles, positions, and animations.
+- **Customizable**: Fully customizable styles, positions, behaviors and much more.
 - **Lightweight**: Minimal footprint with zero unnecessary dependencies.
-- **Accessible**: Built with accessibility in mind, ensuring a great experience for all users.
 - **TypeScript Support**: Comes with built-in TypeScript types for a better developer experience.

 ## Getting Started